RandomMeas

 • N::Int: Number of sites (qubits).

-• localunitary::Vector{ITensor}: A vector of Ngates representing the shallow unitary
+• basis_transformation::Vector{ITensor}: A vector of K ITensors representing the shallow unitary.

 • site_indices::Vector{Index{Int64}}: A vector of site indices of length N.